Ephraim Sturdivant: Marriage and family

 His second marriage was to Dolly S. Taylor.

 His third and final marriage was to Mary Thaxter Greely.

 Later life

 Capt.
 Sturdivant served as the first treasurer of Cumberland from 1820 to 1832.
 He was also a selectman from 1833 to 1834.
-He died on either August 30 or the 31 from natural causes.
+He died in 1868, aged 86, from natural causes.

 Legacy

 Cumberland still exists to this day under the same name.
 Ephraim Sturdivant's home on "Ephraim's Mount" had twelve tall pine trees called "The Twelve Apostles".
 These trees served as the second landmark for ships sailing into the Portland Harbor, although the last one fell in 1935.